Universite-Gustave-Eiffel/lasso/data/README.md

 First you must indicate the `timestampPropertyName`: name of the geojson property where to find the timestamp.

 Then you can indicate the time steps for the months, days of the week and hours appropriate for you data.
 /!\ hours needs to be contiguous and [min,max].
-For now you can't do soemthing like [23,7] to go over midnight.
-It might be possible see
+For now you can't do something like [23,7] to go over midnight.
+It might be possible in a close future see https://github.com/ouestware/lasso/issues/9

+A complete example of timeseries specification

 ```json
 {